dfo-gulf-science/EFishing-EDA/README.md

 # E-Fishing Exploratory Data Analysis

-This study is comparing and investigating historical data from Margaree and GNS Electrofishing Data.
+This study is comparing and investigating historical data from Margaree and GNS Electrofishing datasets.

 ## Exploratory Data Analysis: Phase 1